madisonlowe/madisonlowe/README.md

 # Eyup!

 My name is Madison and I use she/her(s) pronouns.
 In a previous life, I was a starving arts and humanities grad student.
-Now, I'm a starving junior full-stack developer with the School of Code.
-Currently based in Sheffield, UK.
+Now, I'm a starving full-stack developer with the School of Code.
+Based in the North of England, UK.

 <a href="https://github.com/madisonlowe" target="_blank">
 <img src=https://img.shields.io/badge/github-%2324292e.svg?&style=for-the-badge&logo=github&logoColor=white alt=github style="margin-bottom: 5px;" />